wso2/docs-is/en/docs/references/about-this-release.md

 ## Deprecated features

-The following capabilities are deprecated in WSO2 Identity Server 6.0.0, which means they will be removed in a future release.
+The following capabilities are deprecated in WSO2 Identity Server 6.1.0, which means they will be removed in a future release.
 Learn more about [WSO2 Identity Server Feature Deprecation]({{base_path}}/deploy/migrate/wso2-identity-server-feature-deprecation/).

--   SCIM 1 inbound provisioning

-    **Recommendation**: Use SCIM 2.0 inbound provisioning

--   SCIM 1 outbound provisioning

-    **Recommendation**: Use SCIM 2.0 outbound provisioning

--   SOAP APIs

-    **Recommendation**: Use REST-based APIs

--   Legacy DCR endpoint implementation (/identity/register)
+-   On-prem WSO2 Identity Server Analytics solution (based on WSO2 Streaming Processor)

-    **Recommendation**: Use /identity/oauth2/dcr/v1.1
+    **Recommendation**: ELK-based analytics

+## Retired features

+User-managed access (UMA) will no longer be available out-of-the-box in WSO2 IS 6.1.0.
+It will be available as a connector on demand.

 ## Announcements

-The following features currently available out-of-the-box in WSO2 Identity Server will be made available as connectors in the next release.
-These connectors will be available on demand.
+The Workflow feature that is currently available out-of-the-box in WSO2 Identity Server will be made available as a connector in the next release.
+This connector will be available on demand.
--   Workflow engine
--   User managed access (UMA)

-The on-prem WSO2 Identity Server Analytics solution (based on WSO2 Streaming Processor) will be deprecated with the next immediate WSO2 Identity Server release.
-In WSO2 IS 6.0.0, ELK-based analytics is introduced as the alternative analytics solution.

 ## Fixed issues